Steven Hyden

 Steven Hyden (born September 7, 1977) is an American music critic, author, and podcast host.

-He is the author of the books Your Favorite Band Is Killing Me (2016, on rivalries in pop music history), Twilight of the Gods (2018, on the history of classic rock), Hard to Handle (2019, co-authored with Steve Gorman about The Black Crowes), This Isn't Happening (2020, about Radiohead's Kid A), Long Road (2022, about Pearl Jam's influence on a generation), and There Was Nothing You Could Do (2024, about Bruce Springsteen's mega-selling 1984 album Born In The U.S.A.)
-In 2025, he announced two forthcoming books that will be critical overviews of The Strokes and U2.
+Hyden was the national music editor at The A.V.
+Club before serving as Grantland staff writer and his current role as Uproxx's cultural critic.
+He has written album reviews for Pitchfork and contributed articles to Rolling Stone.
+As an author, he has written books analyzing the music of artists such as Radiohead, Pearl Jam and Bruce Springsteen, as well as books exploring music rivalries, classic rock and a memoir about The Black Crowes co-written with former drummer Steve Gorman.

-He co-hosts the podcasts, Indiecast (with Ian Cohen) and Never Ending Stories (with Ian Grant and Evan Laffer), and previously hosted the podcasts, 36 From the Vault, Rivals, Break Stuff: The Story of Woodstock '99, and Celebration Rock.
-He is a critic for Uproxx and previously served as staff writer at Grantland and an editor at The A.V.
-Club.
-He also has appeared as a pundit in various music documentaries, and was the story producer of HBO's popular 2024 film "Yacht Rock: A Dockumentary."
+He co-hosts the podcasts Indiecast (with Ian Cohen, sponsored by Amazon Music) and Never Ending Stories (with Ian Grant and Evan Laffer), and previously hosted the podcasts, 36 From the Vault, Rivals, Break Stuff: The Story of Woodstock '99, and Celebration Rock.
+He also has appeared as a pundit in various music documentaries, and was the story producer of HBO's 2024 film Yacht Rock: A Dockumentary.
+He currently publishes Evil Speakers on Substack.

 Early life

 Steven Hyden was born on September 7, 1977 in Wisconsin.
-He graduated from Appleton East High School, then the University of Wisconsin-Eau Claire in 2000.
+He graduated from Appleton East High School, then the University of Wisconsin–Eau Claire in 2000.

 Career

 Hyden began his career with The Post-Crescent in 1993; then 15 years old, he contributed to a weekly section for teenagers (his first submission, hand-written, was a review of the 1993 album Zooropa by U2).
 He continued working for the paper as an intern while in college, and then joined the staff as a full-time reporter when he graduated in 2000.

-He joined UPROXX as a cultural critic in July 2016.
-He previously worked at Grantland as a staff writer and at The A.V.
-Club as an editor.
+Hyden began writing for The A.V.
+Club in 2006, and became the website's National Music Editor from 2011 to 2012.
+He joined Grantland as a staff writer in the summer of 2012 until it was shut down by ESPN in 2015.
+He joined Uproxx as the site's cultural critic in July 2016.
 His music criticism has been published in several other outlets including Pitchfork, Rolling Stone, Slate, American Songwriter and Salon.com.